sharmaeklavya2/theoremdep-source/includes/bin-packing/brute-algo.md

 such that it is possible to pack $m_i$ copies of items of type $i$ for all $i$ in a single bin.
 Let there be $R$ possible configurations.

-Any bin-packing instance can be solved exactly using the config-enum algorithm.
+Any bin-packing instance can be solved exactly using the 'config-enum algorithm', also known as 'exact algorithm' or 'brute-force algorithm'.
 This algorithm first enumerates all possible configurations.
 Then it looks at all possible combinations of configurations that can give a valid bin-packing.
 Out of these, we pick the combination with the least number of bins.